franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 ### Typechecking

-As the typescript plugin docs state, by default it wont run typechecks on your code, it will only strip out any type information and typescript syntax and compile it down to Javascript.
+As the typescript plugin docs state, by default it won't run typechecks on your code, it will only strip out any type information and typescript syntax and compile it down to Javascript.

 For enabling typechecking you will need to create an NPM script: